nicolasnalvarez-ia/knowlex/backend/README_AI_SETUP.md

 ### Via Frontend (Settings Page)
 1. Navigate to Settings
+2. Enable "Auto-categorize new imports" toggle to categorize on import
-2. Click "Auto-Categorize Bookmarks" button
+3. (Optional) Click "Auto-Categorize Bookmarks" button to process existing uncategorized bookmarks
-3. Wait for AI processing
+4. Wait for AI processing
-4. See results notification
+5. See results notification

 ### Via API